drupal-graphql-compose/documentation/features/menus.md

 > :fire: Enable the **graphql_compose_menus** module.

-- Visit `/admin/structure/menu`
+- Navigate to the `GraphQL Compose Settings` page at `/admin/config/graphql_compose`
-- Next to the menu you want to expose: Select `Edit menu`
+- Select the `Menu` tab
-- Down the bottom select the `GraphQL` fieldset
+- Select the menu you want to enable.
 - Click `Enable GraphQL`

 ## What it is